YOU WILL NEVER WALK ALONE

 Collaborators: Bankal & Decker (YWNWA Totem construction), Sophie Mill (YWNWA figurine totem 3D), Lucas Masini & Golgotha (graphic design & logo), Jerôme Valton (’Final toga’ screen printing t-shirts), Benjamin Roulet (figurine totem photographer), Agathe Mania (’the End coat’ designer), Paul Gounon (’Final curtain’ and ‘the End coat’ steel structures construction), Laura Thomassaint (YWNWA text).

-A special thank to my super-heroes assistants/interns: Jordan Reclus, Morgane Vedrenne, Anna Vergnol-Slinckaert.
+A special huge thank to my super-heroes assistants on this project: Jordan Reclus, Morgane Vedrenne, Anna Vergnol-Slinckaert.